 Human anatomy and physiology from an engineering viewpoint.
 Analysis of functions of major physiological systems.
 Biopotentials, mechanics, gas exchange, chemical balance, electrical and chemical signaling, nervous control, voluntary and reflex factors.
 (Same as BME 6820) (Fall).

 Introduction to biophysical concepts in a laboratory setting; emphasis on biomedical engineering.
 (Spring).

 BME 4830.
 Introduction to Medical Imaging Methods.
 3 Credits.

 Common imaging modalities, including ultrasound, X-ray, MRI, CT, SPECT, and PET.
 Overview of linear systems, basic properties of an imaging system, the physics and instrumentation behind each modality, and their respective advantages, disadvantages, and applications.
 May be taken for graduate credit.
-Prerequisites: ECE 3220, BME 3820.
-(Spring).
+Prerequisites: BME 3820 and ECE 3220.
+(Spring, Every Year).